Trust-Machines-Archive/stacks-dev-guide/guide.md

 *In PoB*
-In *proof of burn*, miners candidate to have their principals be the leader of a block by burning tokens on the burn chain, e.g. Bitcoin.
+In *proof of burn*, miners candidate to have their principals be the leader of an epoch by burning tokens on the burn chain, e.g. Bitcoin.
 The leader is then selected through a *verifiable random function* (VRF).
 The VRF has the following properties